Source Data Analysis

 Max String Length

-This parameter defines a limit to STRING size, to prevent handling text files or complex structures inside a field.
+This parameter sets a limit on STRING size to prevent handling text files or complex structures within a field.
 The default value is 512 bytes.

 Min Sample Size

-This parameter allows to skip small tables by defining the minimum sample size required to verify whether a field qualifies as an Option Set.
+This parameter allows to skip small tables by defining the minimum sample size required to determine whether a field qualifies as an Option Set.
 The default value is 100.